ILLIXR/ILLIXR/docs/docs/Boba_README.md

 ## Select Boba frame transport

+Video frames, their presentation/overlay metadata, modal textures, and runtime shutdown messages use ILLIXR's TCP backend.
+Headset/controller tracking updates and the startup address handshake use UDP.
+Controller/view samples carry sequence numbers so the Boba bridge can reject updates older than the last forwarded sample.

 Selecting `boba_quest_native_server` as the CMake build profile, or enabling `USE_BOBA_STREAMING_SERVER`, enables Boba's presentation and overlay metadata in the frame protocol for that desktop build.
 Build the Quest client with `--boba`